 Brigitte’s third husband, Gunter Sachs, bid at the auction on the jewels he gave Brigitte during their marriage, and bought them back!
 I think this quote from Gunter really underscores Brigitte’s dedication to animal welfare:

 “She’s only interested in animals.
 Which is why I had to twice buy my jewels.
 You know, it’s very rare when a man has to do that.
 And at one point, after I bought them I considered giving them back to her.
 I thought about it, but then I convinced myself it would be endless.
 She’d sell them, I’d buy them, she’d sell them, I’d buy them, it would be perpetual motion.”

 How great is that?!
 Truly speaks to Brigitte’s devotion to her life’s work.

 She Is Generous

 This is another aspect of Bardot’s personality that is often hidden by her public persona.
-As Brigitte herself once said:
+Brigitte herself once said that she is: